sahilrajput03/sahilrajput03/arch-notes.md

 **Why?:** So that navigating in vscode is a bit faster with arrow keys.

-The initial delay between pressing a key and the start of repetition is called the typematic delay.
-The time between key repeats once repetition begins is called the typematic rate.
+The initial delay between pressing a key and the start of repetition is called the *typematic delay*.
+The time between key repeats once repetition begins is called the *typematic rate*.

 ```bash
 # set a typematic delay to 200ms and a typematic rate to 30Hz